OnChainSurvivor/OnChainSurvivor/README.md

     SmartContract ->> Client: Update UI, Results
 ```

-### ⏱️Prerequisites⏱️
+### Prerequisites
 - Currently it should run in 4 years old hardware.
 Optimization is always an ongoing process, so please be patient.
-- a Web3 Wallet
+- A Web3 Wallet for the ranks

-## 🚀Getting Started🚀 & 💿Installation💿
+## Getting Started & Installation
 - Download the client and open index.html in your local server, or visit https://onchainsurvivor.pages.dev.

-In the future ill aim for the game to not need a server nor internet based dependencies as code gets cleaner.

-A Web3 Wallet is required to participate in the ranks!
+- A Web3 Wallet is required to participate in the ranks!

-## 🤝Contributing🤝
+## Contributing

 Contributions from everyone are welcomed!
 You can contact me directly, make a proposal directly in github.
 I am really focusing adding content into the game, but you can ping me on twitter to notify me about your contribution.